BlackVS/CTFs/GRUCon2021/task6/sol.md

 2. Frequencies - we have hopping between 3 distinct frequencies i.e. 3FSK
 ![00](img/img01.png)

-3. Make FFT window minimal as possible - we see that at any moment only one frequencies is used:
+3. Make FFT window minimal as possible - we see that at any moment only one of frequencies is used:
 ![00](img/img02.png)

 4. Measure pulse ...: